fightingentropy/youtube-transcript/README.md

 1. **Paste YouTube URL**: Copy any YouTube video URL and paste it into the input field
 2. **Get Transcript**: Click the "Get Transcript" button to extract the transcript
+3. **Search Transcript**: Use the search bar to find specific text in the transcript
+   - Type to filter results in real-time
+   - Use up/down arrows to navigate between matches
+   - Matching text is highlighted in yellow
-3. **Browse Segments**: View the transcript broken down into timestamped segments
+4. **Browse Segments**: View the transcript broken down into timestamped segments
-4. **Jump to Video**: Click any timestamp to open the video at that specific time
+5. **Jump to Video**: Click any timestamp to open the video at that specific time

 ### Supported URL Formats